What Are My Rights if I Get Bit By a Dog?

 More than 800,000 of these people require medical attention for their dog bite injuries, and 30-50 dog bite cases in the US result in death.

 What are my rights if I get bit by a dog?
 Is the dog’s owner strictly liable for your injuries?
 Can you file a dog bite claim?
-What’s the one bite rule and is it applicable in Maryland?
 How do you know if you have a dog bite case?
 Are you a viable personal injury client?

 Dog bite laws vary from state to state.
 One of the best ways to ensure that you understand dog bite law in Maryland is to work with an experienced personal injury attorney.
 They help ensure that every personal injury client they assist receives the compensation deserved after a dog bite occurs.